Debts Unsettled - Hollis Oliver - E-Book

 As Russell recited what was once his home address, Daniel wrote it in his notebook.

 He looked at his watch; his voice raised.
 “Russell, it’s 8:15.
 She’s opened the yard sale by now.
-You’re not taking this serious dude.
+You’re not taking this serious, dude.
 If that book’s gone, it’s on you.
 Those walls won’t protect you.
 They didn’t protect Big Ben.”

-“I know, I heard that.
-I’m trying—”
+“I know.
+I heard that.
+Daniel, I’m trying—”

 Daniel hung up before Russell finished.
 He grabbed his coat, the notebook, and left money on the table.
 He decided to first go to The Coffee Shop Michael’s grandmother mentioned.
-Daniel’s plan was to see if Michael had already bought the book.
+Daniel’s plan was to first see if Michael had already bought the book.

-If he hasn't, I'll head to the yard sale.
+He thought, If he hasn't, I'll head to the yard sale.

 He sensed the rage building as he considered that Russell’s story might be a fool’s tale.